KeyLab-Git/tipzza-contracts/README.md

 The Tipzza ecosystem relies on a lean, gas-optimized smart contract architecture designed to maximize processing speed and eliminate platform intermediaries.

-* **`TipzzaCore.sol`**: Manages direct, immutable peer-to-peer micro-tips.
+* **`TipzzaRouter.sol`**: Manages direct, immutable peer-to-peer micro-tips.
 It ensures that 100% of the funds route directly from the supporter's wallet straight to the recipient's address instantly with zero custody.
-* **`TipzzaNFT.sol`**: Manages community-driven crowdfunding utilities.
+* **`TipzzaCampaigns.sol`**: Manages community-driven crowdfunding utilities.
 This contract allows creators to launch utility-backed digital assets, enabling trustless capital raising directly from their community.

 ---